merely-useful/py-rse/index.md

 in a new release of `matplotlib`, and any of those changes might affect our plots.
-Saving the settings allows us to compare what we had when we did our work to what we have when we're trying to recreate it, which in turn gives us a starting point for debugging if we need to.
+Saving the settings allows us to compare what we had when we did our work to what we have when we're trying to re-create it, which in turn gives us a starting point for debugging if we need to.

 ### Exercise \@ref(config-ex-ini) {-}